Amuse-Bouche (Hannibal): Plot

 Graham returns to therapy with Lecter, who states that Hobbs may not be a problem for him and claims that maybe the killer wants a "connection".
 Their meeting is recorded by the red-haired woman, who is Lecter's next appointment.
 Despite using a false identity, Lecter guesses that she is Freddie Lounds, a tabloid blogger.
-He then finds she recorded Graham's meeting with him and makes her delete the conversation.
-In the Behavioral Science Unit (BSU) labs, autopsies reveal that the bodies had kidney failure along with diabetes thanks to a change in medicines, deducing the killer must be a pharmacist.
+He then learns that she recorded Graham's meeting with him and makes her delete the conversation.
+In the Behavioral Science Unit (BSU) labs, autopsies reveal that the bodies had kidney failure along with diabetes thanks to a change in medicines, leading to the conclusion that the killer must be a pharmacist.
 Graham and Crawford lead an FBI raid in a supermarket to confront a pharmacist named Eldon Stammets (Aidan Devine).
-Stammets has escaped but left a woman in his car covered with dirt.
+Stammets escapes but Graham discovers a woman buried in the trunk of Stammet's car which he has filled with dirt.

-Checking into Stammets' web browser, the FBI discovers that he managed to escape due to reading leaked information on Tattlecrime.com.
+When checking Stammets' browser history, the FBI discovers that he managed to escape due to information leaked on Tattlecrime.com.
 Crawford has his team raid Lounds' hotel room and confront her, ordering her to stop writing about Graham or face arrest for obstruction of justice.
-The next day, Lounds is being confronted by the officer from the Elk Neck crime scene when the latter is killed by Stammets, who demands to talk to Graham.
-The police arrive and Lounds reveals that Stammets wants someone who thinks just like him to understand him (Graham) and will lure him using Abigail.
-Eldon tries to take out Abigail from the hospital when he is shot by Graham, who replies that "he does not understand him".
-During his next session with Lecter, Graham states that he didn't see Hobbs' ghost this time and Lecter notes that it must be because he may feel that the killing felt good and that killing Hobbs felt "just".
+The next day, Lounds is confronted by the officer from the Elk Neck crime scene when the latter is killed by Stammets, who demands to talk to Graham.
+The police arrive and Lounds reveals that Stammets wants someone who thinks just like him (Graham), and that she told Stammets Abigail's location.
+Stammets tries to take Abigail from the hospital but is shot by Graham, who tells the killer that "he does not understand him".
+During his next session with Lecter, Graham states that he didn't see Hobbs' ghost this time and Lecter notes that it must be because he may feel that the killing felt good and that killing Hobbs felt "just."
 Lecter likens it to a feeling of being God, who kills people to feel "powerful".